Deep-Learning-and-Aging/Website/README.md

 ## Instructions in order to use / modify the website.

 Start by creating a path to your AWS credentials.
-You can edit the path in the file tools.py Install the requirements :
+You can edit the path in the file tools.py.

+Install the requirements :
 `pip3 install -r requirements.txt` when you are at the root of the directory.

 In order to test the website locally, you can launch a server (after creating a venv):
 `python3 main.py`

-And access the website to this adress (default port 8050): http://localhost:8050/
+You can access the website to this adress (default port 8050): http://localhost:8050/

 ## Structure of the website